mkluwe/luacsound/docs/manual.md

     { freq = 'f4', start = 0.5, dur = 1, vol = 2 }
 ```

 ### Required parameters

 The generated score uses the syntax of Csound´s standard numeric score.
 The
-required parameters of each intrument or note statement are the starting time
+required parameters of each instrument or note statement are the starting time
 and the duration time.
 These are given by the `start` and the `dur` entries of
 the table the instrument function is called with.

 ### Carry of function arguments

 Function arguments are carried from call to call per instrument function to the
-effect that you don’t have to repeat this arguments in each call.
+effect that you don’t have to repeat these arguments in each call.
 The following
 would create an equivalent score to the example above:

 ```lua